 Economists' views on the effectiveness of monetary and fiscal policy have changed significantly since the 1970s.
-Although most economists accept that there is no long-run trade-off between unemployment and inflation, they do believe that there can be a short-run trade-off.
-Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (1997) and Mankiw (1997) for background material.
+Although most economists accept that there is no long-run trade-off between unemployment and inflation, they generally believe that there can be a short-run trade-off.
+Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (2001) and Mankiw (2003) for background material.
 Blinder and Solow (1973), Barro (1974), and Barro and Gordon (1983) are three 'classic' articles on macroeconomic policy.
 Attfield, Demery and Duck (1985) and Begg (1982) discuss rational expectations at length.
-Pierce and Tysome (1985) is a good summary of monetary policy issues, and like Crafts and Woodward (1991) and Backhouse (1991), provides a UK historical perspective.
+Pierce and Tysome (1985) is a good summary of monetary policy issues, and like Crafts and Woodward (1991), provides a UK historical perspective.

 - i.
-The Phillips Curve and the Expectations-Augmented Phillips Curve.

-- ii.
-Adaptive and Rational Expectations.

-- iii.
-The Lucas Surprise Supply Model and the invariance proposition.

-- iv.
-The Lucas Critique.

-- v.
-Ricardian Equivalence.

-- vi.
-Time Inconsistency and Central Bank Independence.

-- vii.
-British Monetary Policy since 1945.

-- 2. Essay
+The transmission mechanisms of monetary policy. - ii.
+The Phillips Curve and the Expectations-Augmented Phillips Curve. - iii.
+Adaptive and Rational Expectations. - iv.
+The Lucas Surprise Supply Model; invariance proposition; and the Lucas Critique. - v.
+Ricardian Equivalence. - vi.
+Time Inconsistency and Central Bank Independence. - vii.
+British Monetary Policy since 1945. - 2.
+Essay